PromptAI/promptdialog/docs/overview.md

 ![04-overview.png](/assets/images/overview/04-overview.png)

-## Step 4 - Train and run
+## Step 4 - Train
-After downloading the code, you can train your model in your local running environment, and debug/run your new chatbot in PromptDialog.
+After downloading the code, you can train your model in your local running environment.

 ![05-overview.png](/assets/images/overview/05-overview.png)

+## Step 5 - Debug and Release
+Now you can debug/run your new chatbot in PromptDialog.

+[add the running bot image here]

+Once you are satisified with the result, it is ready to release.
+We provide multiple ways to [release](/docs/tutorial/release/release_project/) and will add more.

+[add a release page and its web application image there]